parisbible/parisbible.github.io/challenge.markdown

 - Publication
     - Publish one of the blog posts in real-time
     - Publish corrected ground truth at PBP and HTR United with names and ORCID
+- Images: what have we learned from the annotation of images?

 ## Mid-February: remote session with the jury